Outstanding Partnership Helps Reduce Power Outages

 "Having the KTP has also enabled us to demonstrate the academic rigour behind our product development.

 Knowledge Transfer Partnerships, which are funded by the UK government, offer an important route for academic institutions and businesses to work together and share expertise.
-Professor Danny Donoghue, Department of Geography, explained: “This project, along with many other KTPs, demonstrates Durham University’s commitment to UK industry by sharing its world class research for the benefit of wider society.
+Professor Danny Donoghue explained: "This project, along with many other KTPs, demonstrates Durham University's commitment to UK industry by sharing its world class research for the benefit of wider society.

-- If you would like to join our Geography Department, we’ll be recruiting academic staff later this year in our Annual Recruitment Campaign.
-Please register your interest and we will contact you when vacancies are advertised.
+- If you would like to join the Department of Geography, we will be recruiting academic staff later this year in our Annual Recruitment Campaign.
+Please register your interest and we will contact you when vacancies are advertised